 There is room for all of the tack, a space for each horse’s equipment.
 There are cubbies for all of the participants in the Brook Hill Equine Assisted Learning programs.

 The Equine Lab is well equipped with x-ray equipment and medical supplies, and a wash stall for the horses.
 Currently some of the college students are working on a parasite study.

 The classroom is spacious, and can accommodate fifteen students.
 It is complete with computer stations, a horse library, overhead screen, projector, and a kitchen area.

 The large deck was completed by a local Boy Scout who built it for his Eagle Scout Project.

 Brook Hill has a 135’ x 210’ riding arena for the Equine Assisted Learning Programs

 A smaller arena is complete with a ramp for the Rockin’ Riders Therapeutic Riding Program.

 Thanks to the ASPCA in 2016, Brook Hill built a two stall barn and run-in for a five acre field to keep the blind horses safe, and house the horses in rehabilitation.

-Brook Hill thanks their special donor for a four horse slant load Sundowner Trailer.
-This allows the Brook Hill staff to transport the youth and horses to events, or the horses to veterinarian hospitals.
+Brook Hill thanks a special donor for a four horse slant load Sundowner Trailer.
+This allows the farm to transport the youth and horses to events, or horses to veterinarian hospitals.

 Brook Hill Farm is always upgrading the fencing, making it safe for all of the horses.